kaviya-bhaskaran/sis-ssm-pade/README.md

-# Selected reproducibility demonstrations for nonlinear network reduction
+# Reproducibility demonstrations for nonlinear network reduction

 This repository contains selected Erdős–Rényi (ER) network reproducibility demonstrations associated with the accepted Physical Review E article "Nonlinear Model Reduction of Complex Networks via Spectral Submanifolds."
 It does not reproduce every figure or every analysis in the article.